-- Weekday Docents volunteer weekly on either a morning shift (10am-2pm) or an afternoon shift (1-5pm); weekend Docents volunteer every other Saturday, or every other Sunday, on your choice of a morning or afternoon shift. - Openings are available for both weekday and weekend Docent Trainees this year, especially on the afternoon shift (1-5pm). - Once you have completed the docent certification process, flexible scheduling is available.
+- Weekday Docents volunteer once a week on the same day each week on either a morning shift (10am-2pm) or an afternoon shift (1-5pm); weekend Docents volunteer every other Saturday, or every other Sunday, on your choice of a morning or afternoon shift. - Openings are available for both weekday and weekend Docent Trainees this year, especially on the afternoon shift (1-5pm). - Once you have completed the docent certification process, flexible scheduling is available.